Thorinair/LumaDriver/README.md

 ![alt text](https://raw.githubusercontent.com/Thorinair/LumaDriver/master/img/LumaDriverUI_2.png "LumaDriver AudioLink")

 This page allows for adjusting the way how [AudioLink](https://github.com/llealloo/vrc-udon-audio-link) interfaces with the driver.
-It is enough to simply just have AudioLink in the scene for the integration to work.
 All Color Control options can use AudioLink's ColorChord feature in order to have interesting and dynamic colors when music is playing.
+In order to enable AudioLink integration, follow the steps:

+1. Import AudioLink package and set it up in the world following official instructions.
+2. Check the **Enabled** checkbox on AudioLink page in LumaDriver's configuration.

+Below are explanations for different configuration options:

 * **Enabled** - Enables AudioLink integration.
 * **Automatic Switchover** - Monitors the audio throughput in AudioLink in order to decide whether idle animations should be playing instead when there is no audio.